Wondering how to begin crate training your puppy or dog, or even whether you should? This page will tell you.

 Bit by bit, make it more interesting.
 Throw toys or treats in.
 Talk lovingly to him if he goes in.
 Pet him while he is in the crate.

 Begin feeding the dog in the crate.
-When he is comfortable going in (and this can be anything from an hour to several weeks), then begin closing the door for very short periods of time while you are right there.
+When he is comfortable going in (and this can be anything from an hour to much longer), then begin closing the door for very short periods of time while you are right there.

 If he whines to get out, don’t let him out and don’t sweet-talk him until there is a moment when he isn’t whining.
 Just wait till he is quiet.
 Then you can let him out.
 If you let him out while he is whining, you are teaching him that whining works with you.